- For Students

 The student will join the consulting team and take part in the diagnosis, treatment, and ongoing care of a wide spectrum of medical problems occurring in patients participating in research protocols.
 These activities frequently require extensive interaction between the IMCS, the research team, other CC specialists and the diagnostic laboratory and radiology services of the CC.
 An essential part of providing medical consultation in the CC environment requires review of existing literature and learning about new clinical and/or research tools pertinent to the clinical problems.
 In complicated cases, the IMCS staff often coordinates patient care utilizing these multiple sources of expertise and information.
 At discharge, the IMCS communicates with the outside primary physician to ensure good continuity of care.

 - Provide unique clinical experience of providing optimum care for patients with multiple medical problems in a research environment.

 - Learn the consulting skills needed to formulate a diagnostic and therapeutic plan.

 - Effectively communicate information to patient, family, attending physicians, and nursing staff.

 One student is scheduled for each session during the year.

-- Fred Gill, MD, Chief, Internal Medicine Consult Service
+- Naomi O'Grady, MD, Chief, Internal Medicine Consult Service

 - Madeleine S. Deming, MD